Poland in September: tips for making the most of your autumn in Poland

 The city of Wrocław – a nice destination for every season

-Wrocław is the fourth largest city in Poland (after Warsaw, Kraków, and Łódź), a vibrant student city, attracting many international businesses and thousands of tourists from Poland and abroad.
-Although the name of the city is difficult to pronounce for foreigners (‘vrotz-wav‘), Wrocław is a city open to tourists and offers many great attractions.
+Wrocław is the third largest city in Poland (after Warsaw and Kraków), a vibrant student city, attracting many international businesses and thousands of tourists from Poland and abroad.
+Although the city’s name is difficult to pronounce for foreigners (‘vrotz-wav‘), Wrocław is a city open to tourists and offers many great attractions.
 From Gothic architecture to picturesque bridges, comforting gardens located in the heart of the city, the only oceanarium in the world dedicated to Africa’s water wildlife, and over 300 small bronze figures of… dwarfs scattered around the city.
-Wrocław offers plenty of things to do on a rainy day, and indoor attractions to escape the cold or the heat so you can enjoy the city at any time of the year.
-You should definitely consider Wrocław when you are planning your next weekend getaway in Poland and include it in your list of places to visit in Poland.
+Wrocław offers plenty of things to do on a rainy day and indoor attractions to escape the cold or the heat so you can enjoy the city at any time of the year.
+You should consider Wrocław when planning your next weekend getaway in Poland and include it in your list of places to visit in Poland.

 How to get there?
 What are the top attractions?
 Find out more in our post about visiting Wrocław.